-There are also three seasonal content themes for each month, which you should be able to adapt for your brand and your audience.
+There’s also a selection of content ideas for each month, which you should be able to adapt for your brand and your audience.

 Remember, your content should be about helping rather than selling, so make sure it’s customer focused with a clear What’s In It For Me (WIIFM).

 This will be an evolving post that I plan to return to and update every year.
-For advance notification of updates, make sure you’re following me on LinkedIn or Facebook.
+For advance notification of updates, make sure you’re following me on LinkedIn.

 If you need more ideas, you’ll find plenty in my blog post: